 Your therapist should be someone you feel comfortable with - someone you can trust; intellectually and emotionally.
 Research shows that over 50% of the healing process is determined by the relationship you build with your therapist.
-So when choosing a therapist, let yourself "shop around" and meet with a few therapist before making a committment.
+So when choosing a therapist, let yourself "shop around" and meet with a few therapists before making a comittment.

 How do therapists build expertise?

-Practice, practice and more practice - thats why psychology training programs require at least 1500 hours of training and clinical supervision.
+Practice, practice and more practice - that's why therapy training programs require at least 1500 hours of training and clinical supervision.
 Before deciding on a therapist (or on a type of therapy) make sure you do your homework to ensure that you are searching for a qualified practitioner.
 Make sure to ask about your therapist's clinical experience and/or supervision.

 How can I tell if my therapist has enough clinical experience and competence?

 The first thing to check is whether your therapist has completed a qualified training program.
 There are five "types of therapists" that California recognizes: (i) counselors, (ii) social workers, (iii) therapists, (iv) psychologists and (v) psychiatrists.
 On this website, we loosely refer to all mental health practitioners as "therapists" - however, there is a difference between the official titles that your therapist may have acquired: